-In The Third Revolution: Xi Jinping and the New Chinese State, Elizabeth Economy offers an exhaustive study of Xi Jinping’s first five-year term as the leader of China, the world’s most populous nation.
+In The Third Revolution: Xi Jinping and the New Chinese State, Elizabeth Economy offers an exhaustive study of Xi Jinping’s first five-year term as the leader of China.
 This panoramic evaluation is as thorough as it is balanced, writes Vasilis Trigkas, and should be core reading for anyone looking to understand how Xi’s revolution is transforming China.

 The Third Revolution: Xi Jinping and the New Chinese State.
 Elizabeth Economy.
 Oxford University Press.
 2018.